John S. Service: Dixie Mission and Yan'an

 Service arrived in Yan'an on July 22, 1944.
-There Service met and interviewed top leaders of the Party, such as Mao Zedong and Zhou Enlai.
-Service wrote a series of reports over the next four months that praised Mao and the Chinese Communist Party, and described its leaders as "progressive" and "democratic".
-Service wrote that "The Communists are in China to stay and China's destiny is not Chiang's but theirs."
-He continued to write that the Nationalists under Chiang Kai-shek were corrupt and incompetent.
-Service and the other American political officers advocated a policy of relations with the CPC as well as the Nationalists.
-They believed a civil war was inevitable and that the CPC would triumph.
-If the U.S. supported the CPC in a coalition with the nationalists, they felt, the U.S. could steer the communists out of the Soviet orbit, where they might be pushed if antagonized by the United States.
+There Service met and interviewed top leaders of the Communists like Mao Zedong and Zhou Enlai.
+Service wrote a series of reports over the next four months that praised Mao and the Chinese Communist Party, and described its leaders as "progressive" and "democratic."
+He wrote, "The Communists are in China to stay and China's destiny is not Chiang's but theirs."
+He continued to write that the Nationalists under Chiang were corrupt and incompetent.
+Service and the other American political officers advocated a policy of relations with the Communists and the Nationalists.
+They believed a civil war was inevitable and that the Communists would triumph.
+If the US supported the CPC in a coalition with the nationalists, they felt that the US could steer the Communists out of the Soviet orbit to which the Communists might be pushed if they were antagonized.

-The new U.S. Ambassador to China, Patrick Hurley, also tried to bring unity between the communists and the nationalists.
-Hurley initially accepted a five-point plan that would have brought the communists into a power-sharing arrangement with the nationalists.
-Chiang rejected this plan and countered with a three-point plan that would leave the communists with no real power in a government run by Chiang and his supporters.
-Hurley came to support Chiang's view exclusively.
-He rejected the recommendations of Service and the other Foreign Service officers to accept the growing power of the communists and to accommodate this power.
-Hurley had Service and the rest of the political officers recalled from China and blamed them for U.S. diplomatic failures in China.
+The new US Ambassador to China, Patrick Hurley, also tried to bring unity between the Communists and the Nationalists.
+Hurley initially accepted a five-point plan that would have brought both into a power-sharing arrangement.
+Chiang rejected this plan and countered with a three-point plan that would leave the Communists with no real power in a government run by him and his supporters.
+Hurley came to support Chiang's view exclusively and rejected the recommendations of Service and the other Foreign Service officers to accept the Communists' growing power and to accommodate it.
+Hurley had Service and the rest of the political officers recalled from China and blamed them for US diplomatic failures in China.

-Post China career
+Later career

-John Service returned to Washington in 1945, and was soon arrested as a suspect in the Amerasia Case.
-He was accused of passing confidential U.S. materials from his time in China to the editors of the Amerasia magazine.
-However, a grand jury declined to indict Service, finding that the materials were not sensitive and were of a kind commonly released to journalists.
-Five years later, he was dismissed from the State Department after Joseph McCarthy accused him of being a Communist.
-Service challenged the dismissal in court and ultimately, the U.S. Supreme Court ruled in his favor, and he was reinstated at the State Department.
+Service returned to Washington in 1945 and was soon arrested as a suspect in the Amerasia Case.
+He was accused of passing confidential US materials from his time in China to the editors of the Amerasia magazine.
+However, a grand jury declined to indict Service and found that the materials were not sensitive and were of a kind commonly released to journalists.
+Five years later, he was dismissed from the State Department after Joseph McCarthy accused him of being a communist.
+Service challenged the dismissal in court.
+Ultimately, the US Supreme Court ruled in his favor, and he was reinstated at the State Department.
 In between his initial legal success in the Amerasia matter in 1945 and his dismissal in 1950, Service had three overseas assignments.
 He was briefly posted to Douglas MacArthur's staff in Tokyo.
-He served in New Zealand from October 1946 through early 1949.
+He served in New Zealand from October 1946 to early 1949.
 Finally, he was assigned to India, but he never made it to the post with his family.
-In March 1950, he was ordered from his ship docked in Yokohama to return to Washington, where he would answer charges leveled against him.
+In March 1950, he was ordered from his ship docked in Yokohama to return to Washington, DC, where he would answer charges leveled against him.